Seeking out the

 Color: Color

-Lee Daniels’ follow up to his 2009 Oscar winner Precious is not a good film by any measurement other than that of an exploitation movie, but by that measurement I think it is kind of great.
+Lee Daniels' follow-up to his 2009 Oscar winner Precious is not an impressive work by any metric other than as an exploitation movie, but by that measure, I think it is kind of great.
 The Paperboy is a hicksplotation / blacksplotation hybrid filmed with an Ozsplotation sensibility.
-However it begs the question, is there such thing as an exploitation film when there isn't really a market out there to be exploited?
-I just don't see the types of folks who use to come out for a movie like this coming out for this one when we have the internet and reality TV for free.
-Then again, if the exploitation is merely that of the stars, then perhaps there is a market since art house folks--and really all movie lovers--always like to see famous people doing "what-the-fuck-stuff" on screen and pondering what lead to these choices.
-There are certainly scenes in this picture that will make you go, "who the fuck thought of that?!"
+However, it begs the question: Is there such a thing as an exploitation film when there isn't really a market to exploit?
+I just don't see the types of folks who used to come out for a movie like this lining up for this one when we have the internet and reality TV for free.
+Then again, if the exploitation is merely that of the A-listers taking risks, perhaps there is a market.
+Arthouse folks—and really all movie lovers—always like to see famous people doing "what-the-fuck-stuff" on screen and pondering what led to these choices.
+There are certainly scenes in this picture that will make you go, "Who the fuck thought of that?!"